Rev. Thomas F. Dailey, O.S.F.S.

 Fr.
 Dailey earned a doctoral degree in sacred theology (S.T.D.) from the Pontifical Gregorian University (Rome), where he completed his dissertation on the biblical Book of Job.
 He has lectured internationally on topics in biblical theology, Salesian spirituality, and Catholic higher education.
-He has written, edited or translated nine books and more than fifty articles/chapters in a variety of scholarly and pastoral publications worldwide.
-He writes a monthly column and is featured regularly in podcasts on CatholicPhilly.com.
+He has written, edited or translated ten books and more than sixty articles/chapters in a variety of scholarly and pastoral publications worldwide.
+He writes a monthly column and is featured in podcasts on CatholicPhilly.com.
 He has also contributed blog posts and authored white papers as a Research Fellow for the Catholic Leadership Institute (Malvern, PA).

 He is a member of the editorial board of the Indian Journal of Spirituality (Bangalore) and serves as a peer reviewer for the Journal of Catholic Higher Education.
-He is featured among the members at CatholicSpeakers.com and has appeared on radio and television in both regional and national markets.
+He is featured among the members at CatholicSpeakers.com and has appeared on podcasts, radio, and television in both regional and national markets.
 He also served on the Communications Committee for the World Meeting of Families and the visit of Pope Francis to the USA in 2015.

 In 2013 Fr.
 Dailey was elected to the Academy of Catholic Theology, and in 2018 he became a member of the Catholic Association of Teachers of Homiletics.
 Among other awards, he was presented with the 2008 Liberty Bell Award by the Bar Association of Lehigh County (PA), has been nominated twice for inclusion in Who’s Who Among Executives and Professionals, and has been selected four times for inclusion in the list of Who’s Who Among America’s Teachers.